 The opening of the canyon is rather wide with low walls.
 As you continue into the canyon, the slot becomes progressively taller and narrower.
-At first, the canyon walls are dull and rough – nothing too spectacular, but don’t be too quick to judge…
+At first, the canyon walls are dull and rough: nothing too spectacular, but don’t be too quick to judge.!

 Zebra Slot Canyon

-Instead, you’ll need to push your body up the wall, using your feet as support on the opposite wall.
-Then, scoot yourself over a few feet until the canyon is wide enough to fit sideways again.
+At one point, the canyon walls become so narrow that you can’t fit through sideways.
+To get through, you have to push your body up the wall, using your feet on the opposite wall for support.
+Then, slowly scoot over a few feet until the canyon is wide enough to fit sideways again.